Blog

 While most businesses now adopt cloud-based OMS solutions, some enterprises continue to use on-premises deployments, hosting software on their own servers.
 This model offers complete control over infrastructure, data storage, and security protocols — an important factor for organizations with strict compliance requirements or sensitive customer data, such as in finance or healthcare.
 However, on-premises setups require dedicated IT resources for updates, scalability, and server maintenance, which can limit agility and increase long-term costs.

-Essential Features That Power Modern OMS
+What Are The Essential Features That Power Modern OMS and How AI Is Going To Improve Them?

 1. Order Management Dashboard.
 A centralized interface where teams can view, filter, search, and tag orders; track fulfillment status; and add internal notes or updates.
 The dashboard serves as the control center for daily operations, giving every department access to real-time order data.
+An OMS dashboard can be essentially enhanced with various AI features, such as various reports, notifications, and tips on how to improve related KPIs.

 6. Automation Workflows.
 Built-in automation reduces repetitive manual work across fulfillment, returns, and customer communication.
 Rules can automatically trigger tasks like label creation, order confirmation emails, or stock adjustments, improving accuracy and turnaround time.
+AI can bring this process even further, reducing human oversight to minimum.
+However, it is always necessary to think about guardrails and governance here.
+You need to define what the system can do on its own, where approval is needed, and what should always be done manually.

 1. Real-Time Inventory Synchronization and Availability Checks